Life Skills - SEND Frequently Asked Questions

 4. Are students supervised at lunch/break times?
 What is the staff ratio?

-Students are encouraged to mix with others in order to develop social skills and are supervised during all breaks and lunch times.
-Depending on the needs of the individual student this could be 1:1 or through group support.
+Students have access to all College facilities eg canteen and are encouraged to mix with others in order to develop social skills, confidence and independence.
+If required, the students are supervised during break and lunch times, this can be 1:1 or through group support depending on need.

 5. Do students take part in work-experience programmes?